-Uzbek Leasing International A.O. ("Uzbek Leasing") is a 19.7 per cent. owned associate of the Bank in Uzbekistan.
-It specialises in providing a wide spectrum of financial and leasing services across 8 representative offices in Uzbekistan.
-Uzbek Leasing became a member of the Association of International Business and Technology in 2015, which brings together experts and partners in the field of international business.
+Uzbek Leasing International A.O. is a 19.7 per cent. owned associate of Maybank.
+It specialises in providing a wide spectrum of financial and leasing services across eight representative offices in Uzbekistan and is a member of the Association of International Business and Technology which brings together experts and partners in the field of international business.